Curated Luxury Properties · French Alps · 1 Stay

 What amenities do luxury properties in French Alps typically include?

-How many guests can luxury villas in French Alps accommodate?
+How many guests can luxury properties in French Alps accommodate?

 How do you get to French Alps?

-Geneva International Airport is the most common gateway, with transfer times to Courchevel 1650 of approximately two and a half to three hours by road.
-Lyon Saint-Exupéry and Chambéry airports also serve the region, with Chambéry cutting the drive to under two hours.
-Helicopter transfers from Geneva or Chambéry take roughly 30 to 45 minutes and land at the Courchevel altiport, one of the few mountain airstrips in Europe.
+Geneva Airport is the most convenient gateway, with transfer times to Courchevel 1650 of approximately two and a half hours by road.
+Lyon Saint-Exupéry and Chambéry airports also serve the region, with Chambéry under two hours from most major resorts.
+Helicopter transfers from Geneva or Chambéry reduce travel time to around 30 minutes and land directly at resort-level helipads.

 Which areas of French Alps are best for a luxury villa stay?